theobald-software/kb.theobald-software.github.io/content/_xtract-universal/adf-integration-using-command-line.md

 ### Prerequisites

 - Xtract Universal is installed on a cloud VM and is accessible remotely over HTTP/S
-- Customer fas access to Azure Data Factory
+- Customer has access to Azure Data Factory

 ### Step 1: Create your SAP data extract in XU <br>